The Rainbow Inn

 Rainbow Inn was an Afro-American hotel and restaurant in Petoskey, Michigan, that was in business from 1950 until 1965.

 Background

+The Rainbow Inn was founded and built by William T. West of Columbus, OH.
+West worked for the PA Railroad system.

 The 1950s and 1960s era of the northwest Lower Peninsula of Michigan was a time period of expanding summer resort tourism.
 One of the top summer resort towns in the northern Michigan area, known as the "Tip of the Mitt," was Petoskey.
 The small city of 5,000 people was located on the eastern and southern shoreline of Little Traverse Bay, Lake Michigan.
 It was the first northern Lake Michigan town to draw a summer clientele of Midwestern city dwellers beginning in 1875.
 The Grand Rapids and Indiana Railroad had laid its rails northward and needed to fill its passenger cars with riders.
 The railroad began an advertising campaign towards people in the cities of Detroit, Chicago, and Cincinnati, who were interested in relief from the city summer heat.
 The railroad also promoted Petoskey as a place for freedom from the suffering of hayfever and other allergies.